1LegCeddyG/1LegCeddyG/README.md

 - 💬 Ask me about ...
 My journey as an amputee
 - 📫 How to reach me: ... mrcdgriffin89@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm an above-the-knee amputee that likes to run 🦿
+I'm an above-the-knee amputee that likes to run 🦿 want to race?